This Program Qualifies for 1 Hour of ACHE Qualified Credit

 About this Program

-Join us for our virtual education event on February 24 as Jesse Broocker looks at documentation and communication legal issues.
+Join us for our virtual education event on December 2 as Sarah West looks at recent HIPAA policy and enforcment issues.
 And earn 1 hour of ACHE Qualified Education Credit.

 Sarah West is an investigator with US Department of Health and Human Services in the Office for Civil Rights in the Southeast Region.
 She responds to HIPAA complainants and conducts HIPAA breach investigations and compliance reviews.
 She is also responsible for responding to complaints submitted by individuals who feel they have been discriminated against by an individual or entity that receives federal financial assistance from HHS on the basis of race, color, national origin, disability, age, sex and in limited circumstances religion.